 Our comics are an important part of our public engagement programme and have made our research accessible to a wide range of audiences around the world.
 We have developed a series of comics with comic artist Edward Ross and scientist Dr Jamie Hall - a former PhD student at the WCIP.

 The first comic, entitled 'Parasite' was produced in 2010 to celebrate the 75th anniversary of the Wellcome Trust.
 Comic artist Rachel Morris designed the cover.
 The comic proved hugely popular with a range of age groups and continues to be used for public engagement.
 It gives a brief overview of parasitology, and the parasites we study at the WCIP.

-The next comic release was entitled Malaria: the battle against a microscopic killer and was again written and drawn by Jamie and Edward, with input from artists Tom Humberstone and Luke Pearson.
+The next comic release (2012) was Malaria: the battle against a microscopic killer and was again written and drawn by Jamie and Edward with input from artists Tom Humberstone and Luke Pearson.
 It has been translated into many languages, including Swahili.
 This comic was supported by Evimalar - a former network of European research groups collaborating on malaria research.